Amazon adds new option: Buy on Amazon, pick up at Rite Aid

 Amazon hopes the service will fill one of its weaknesses: physical locations where customers can buy online and pickup in stores if they want.
 The option has been popular with shoppers at Walmart, Target and other big retailers.

-For Rite Aid, the service could bring in Amazon shoppers who may buy something off the pharmacy chain's store shelves.
-Investors seemed to like the partnership: Rite Aid Corp.'s stock soared 22% Thursday.
+For Rite Aid, the service could bring in Amazon shoppers who may buy something off its store shelves.
+Rite Aid could also try to get them to fill prescriptions at the chain's pharmacy, said Jon Reily, vice president of commerce strategy at consultancy Publicis Sapient.

+But Amazon has been pushing into health care itself, buying online pharmacy PillPack last year.

+"I'd be nervous about the wolf in the cage here," said Reily.

 A similar partnership has worked for Kohl's, which accepts Amazon returns inside its department stores.
 Kohl's has said the deal has helped boost sales.

-It may seem like an unusual tie-up, but more physical retailers are working with Amazon in the hopes that they can reach its millions of shoppers.
+They may seem like unusual tie-ups, but more physical retailers are working with Amazon in the hopes that they can reach its millions of shoppers.
 Sears, for example, sells its Kenmore-branded appliances on Amazon.com.
 And some clothing and shoe brands, such as Chico's, J. Crew and Nike, are selling some of their fashions on the site.

 Kohl's and Amazon have been working together since 2017, when Kohl's started selling Amazon Kindles, Echos and other gadgets at some of its stores.